apache/pekko/akka-docs/src/main/paradox/routing.md

 :  @@snip [CustomRouterDocTest.java](/akka-docs/src/test/java/jdocs/routing/CustomRouterDocTest.java) { #routing-logic }

-`select` will be called for each message and in this example pick a few destinations by round-robin, by reusing the existing @apidoc[akka.routing.RoundRobinRoutingLogic] and wrap the result in a @apidoc[akka.routing.SeveralRoutees] instance.  `SeveralRoutees` will send the message to all of the supplied routes.
+`select` will be called for each message and in this example pick a few destinations by round-robin, by reusing the existing @apidoc[routing.RoundRobinRoutingLogic] and wrap the result in a @apidoc[routing.SeveralRoutees] instance.  `SeveralRoutees` will send the message to all of the supplied routes.

 The implementation of the routing logic must be thread safe, since it might be used outside of actors.